-Our Solution: The ages of 18 to 49 is a pretty big demographic so there’s probably some sub segments we need to think about.
-We checked out your site and your shows look super fun.
-It’s not platform specific really, instead focus on the content that your team is best at.
+The ages of 18 to 49 is a pretty big demographic so there’s probably some sub-segments we need to think about.
+We checked out your site and your shows look super fin.
+It’s not platform-specific really, instead focus on the content that your team is best at.
 Is that videos that then somebody turns into a blog post?
 Is it audio?
 Is it written?
 You’ve got a great photographer you can take advantage of.
 Focus on where you can succeed.
 That’s what you’re producing and then you’re putting it out on all platforms that can potentially make a difference.
 Based on what you do, Facebook and Instagram make a ton of sense for you.
-We would definitely focus there, create content for those sub segments on those platforms and explore Facebook and Instagram ads to make sure that great content gets in front of those sub segments at a high frequency.
+We would definitely focus there, create content for those sub-segments on those platforms and explore Facebook and Instagram ads to make sure that great content gets in front of those sub-segments at a high frequency.

 4) Your Biggest Marketing Challenge: “Because of our project budgets, we look for larger donors.”– Sheila, River Alliance